 So, no surprise that the first thing we ever cooked in the instant pot was instant pot steamed broccoli.

 If you want to recreate steamed food in the instant pot, say goodbye to your old food steamer and say hello to our how to steam in instant pot guide.

 Can You Steam In An Instant Pot?

 Yes, you can steam in an instant pot, and you will love it.
 Also, for the same taste and texture as steamed foods you don’t even need an instant pot with a steam button.
 In fact, we have the instant pot duo and the instant pot duo plus, at home in our kitchen.

 Anything that you imagine boiling will cook much quicker in a steamer in the Instant Pot.
-Classics that cook very well in the Instant Pot using the steamer include:
+You also get to retain the flavour and nutrients if you steam vs boiling.